thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

 ## Accuracy

-Accuracy is number of true results to the total number of cases.
+Accuracy is the number of true results to the total number of cases.

 $$ Accuracy = { TP + TN \over TP + FP + FN + TN}$$

-Now, we have Python Implementation to calculate an accuracy of our model.
+Now, we have Python Implementation to calculate the accuracy of our model.
 We will use the same method to create a confusion matrix throughout this post to calculate other metrics.

 ```python